Documentation Menu

 Feel free to add as many interests as you like.
 Some users have 500+.
 Scour automatically diversifies your feed so no single topic dominates.

-Each interest has an optional "related words" field.
+Each interest has an optional "keywords" field.
 Use it to refine or disambiguate:

 • Disambiguation: "Rust" with "programming, cargo, crates" clarifies you mean the programming language rather than oxidation